 SJHC Urban Family Health Team (SJHC UFHT); Sherbourne Health Centre; Community Health Centres (CHCs), private MD offices

-Through its affiliation with the University of Toronto, St. Jo e’s has a clearly stated vision to be ‘the best community-based teaching hospital in Canada’.
+Through its affiliation with the University of Toronto, St. Joe’s is now part of the Unity Helath Toronto along wtih St. Michael's Hospital and Providence Health Centre, and has a clearly stated vision to be ‘the best community-based teaching hospital in Canada’.
 This is a vision supported by the hospital’s administration, the Department of Medical Education and Scholarship and the numerous clinicians in the hospital involved in teaching on a daily basis.
 No department has more to gain from this vision than the Department of Family Medicine, home to the largest number of residents in the hospital.

 Chief of Family Medicine

 The Department of Family Medicine is a well-respected ambitious unit known throughout the hospital offering the following:

 - A relatively small group practice — 9.5 full-time equivalent positions divided amongst 21 physicians

 - A wide range of clinical interests and a strong sense of collegiality

 - All of the staff supervisors have a special interest in at least one of addictions/palliative/obstetrics

 - Quality care to a diverse spectrum of patients that make up our population